Our Story, On National Entrepreneurs’ Day

 On National Entrepreneurs’ Day today, we first want to thank you for supporting our pretzel journey and being a part of our story, which started just over 6 years ago.
 We wouldn’t be where we are today without each and every one of you.
 We love you all!

 If you’re new to our story, welcome to Fatty Sundays!
-This small, family-owned business was born, of course, in Mom’s kitchen.
-Growing up, sisters Ali and Lauren loved snacking on Mom’s famous chocolate covered sprinkle pretzels.
+This small, family-owned business was born in Mom’s kitchen.
+Growing up, sisters Ali and Lauren loved snacking on Mom’s chocolate covered sprinkle pretzels.
 By early 2010, they set out to share their favorite family treat with the world.
-They completely reinvented and modernized the chocolate covered pretzel, now with 11 unique flavors to satisfy any sweet and salty craving.
+They completely reinvented and modernized the chocolate covered pretzel, now with 9 unique flavors to satisfy any sweet and salty craving.

 Learn more about the sister-duo in our special Q&A session with them!
-Below, Ali and Lauren each tell us a bit about their lives and their business.
+Read on as Ali and Lauren tell us a bit about their lives and their business.

 MEET THE SISTERS